d2rd/glenn-david/index.md

 ### + the Babson MBA

-### = a capable instructor in Entrepreneurship, Startups and Real Estate
+### = a capable instructor in Entrepreneurship, Startups & Real Estate

 ## SUMMARY
 *	MBA in Entrepreneurship (Babson College 2020).